AequilibraE/aequilibrae/docs/source/traffic_assignment.rst

   layers of the matrix object (see the :ref:`multiple_user_classes`

-* **pce** - The passenger-car equivalent is the standard way of modelling multi-class traffic assignment equilibrium in a consistent manner (see `Zill et all <https://doi.org/10.1177%2F0361198119837496>`_ for the technical detail), and it is set to 1 by default.
+* **pce** - The passenger-car equivalent is the standard way of modelling multi-class traffic assignment equilibrium in a consistent manner (see [4] for the technical detail), and it is set to 1 by default.
 If the **pce** for a certain class should be different than one, one can make a quick method call.

 Example:

 ::